 Viewpoints in the Physical Resource Specifications row of the NAF grid support the description of the structure, connectivity and behaviour of the various types of Resources.
 Resource Types include people, organizations, artefacts, software and configurations of any or all of them.
 In particular, these Viewpoints are used to specify how Types of Resources are configured and connected to deliver Capabilities and Services.
 The Physical Resource Specifications Viewpoints are used to support functions in both war-fighting and business.
-They can be used to link Resources back to the logical nodes specified in the Logical Specifications Viewpoints to provide requirements traceability.
-Resource Functions are also traced back to Activities in the Logical Specifications Viewpoints.
+They can be used to link Resources back to the logical nodes specified in the Logical Specifications Viewpoints.